AngelesGarayP/Turtlesim/README.md

 # Turtlesim

+In this project, 4 simulation exercises are carried out in Turtlesim, the ROS simulator for differential type traction robots.
+Exercises are developed based on the realization of rectangular and curved trajectories, speed changes, collision routes and obstacle avoidance.
+The functions "orientate()", "go_to_goal()", the topic pose, Twist() type speed message, and functions such as "avoid_crash()" are used, in addition the Euclidean distance formula is also used.

 Simulaciones en ROS Turtlesim
 A continuación se enumeran los ejercicios de simulación en ROS que se presentarán como parte de la evaluación del Módulo 1, basados principalmente en la evasión de obstáculos y la identificación de los modelos de cinemática inversa y directa de un robot móvil con tracción de tipo diferencial.